How to setup Astra Traffic Monitoring with GCP Mirroring

 • Name: target-instance-group

-• Add the target-instance and target-instance-2 instances to the group.
+• Add target-instance and target-instance-2 to the group.

 Step 4: Create a Backend Service

-The backend service ensures that traffic is routed appropriately to the VM instances in your instance group.
-This is critical to ensure that only healthy instances serve incoming requests.
+The backend service routes traffic to the VM instances in your instance group.

 • Name: my-service